 By default, the extension will initiate the subscription schedule as soon as the customer has made the payment.

-This could be a problem in some situations when you need to provide the products or services to all the subscribers on the same day - let's say when you make a delivery run.
+In some situations, you might need to provide the products or services to ALL the subscribers on the same day, for example, in the case when you make a delivery run on a particular day.

-For these cases, all the subscribers should receive the product or service at the same date, regardless of their date of purchase.
+In this case, all subscribers should get billed on the same date, irrespective of their date of purchase.

-WooCommerce comes with an intuitive solution to address this problem.
+WooCommerce Subscriptions comes with an intuitive solution to address this problem.

-The built-in renewal synchronization feature allows the customers to sign up at any time, but the subscription will initiate from the next billing date.
+The built-in renewal synchronization feature allows the customers to sign up at any time.
+However, the payment will start from the next billing date.